 3. The Bill of Entry had been filed at Mundra Port (INMUN1).
 Accordingly, a request was made to DRI AZU vide letter dated 17.01.2023 to take up with the jurisdictional customs to ensure that the subject consignments are not released without examination in presence of officers of DRI.
-Thereafter, officers of DRI KZU reached Mundhra Port on 19.01.2023 for examination of the above-mentioned consignment.
-(RUD-01)
+Thereafter, officers of DRI KZU reached Mundra Port on 19.01.2023 for examination of the above-mentioned consignment.
+(Copy of the letter dated 17.01.2023 to DRI AZU is annexed as RUD-01)

+4. EXAMINATION OF THE IMPORT GOODS:

-4 .
-The Goods under Bill of entry no. 4201613 dated 16.01.2023 in Container No. ESDU4059729 (40') was examined on 19.01.2023 under Panchanama proceedings at CFS Transworld Terminal Pvt.
+4.1 The Goods under Bill of entry No. 4201613 dated 16.01.2023 in Container No. ESDU4059729 (40') was examined on 19.01.2023 under Panchanama proceedings at CFS Transworld Terminal Pvt.
 Ltd., Bharat CFS Zone-I, AP & SEZ, Mundra Kutchh, Gujarat-370421 under Mundra Port (INMUN1).
+The container was first checked and the agent seals affixed on the container were verified and found intact.

-The container was found to be stuffed with 228 numbers of white coloured polybags marked as "NYLON MINK 1.3CM, LOT NO. HK98, NT WT: 98.0 Kgs, Gross Weight: 98.5 kgs", containing white colour yarns in hanks.
+4.2 Thereafter, the container was opened and goods were examined thoroughly.
+The container was found to be stuffed with 228 numbers of white coloured polybags marked as "NYLON MINK 1.3CM, LOT NO. HK98, NT WT: 98.0 Kgs, Gross Weight: 98.5 kgs".
+The white colour polybags were containing white colour yarns in hanks.
 The yarn appeared to be hairy yarn and appeared to be consisting of more than one strands of textile yarn twisted together and holding short textile yarn throughout its length.

-During examination the CHA voluntarily produced a test report from the supplier for the Invoice of the instant consignment, wherein the description of the goods were mentioned as "1/13 MM NYLON CHENILLE YARN RAW WHITE IN HANKS".
-Representative samples were drawn in quadruplicate for testing. by the appropriate authority.
-After examination, the consignment was seized under Section 110 of the Customs Act, 1962 on reasons to believe that they were mis-declared and hence liable for confiscation.
-The examination proceedings were recorded under a panchnama dated 19.01.2023.
-(RUD-02)
+4.3 The officers conducting the examination informed the CHA that the yarn appeared to be Chenille Yarn.
+In response, the CHA Shri Rahul Kumar Jha agreed with the statement, and voluntarily produced a test report from the supplier for the Invoice of the instant consignment, wherein the description of the goods were mentioned as "1/13 MM NYLON CHENNILE YARN RAW WHITE IN HANKS"

+4.4 Representative samples were drawn in quadruplicate for testing by the appropriate authority.
+After completion of the examination, the polybags were re-loaded into the containers and the containers were sealed with Customs Bottle Seal.
+The consignment was seized under Section 110 of the Customs Act, 1962 on reasons to believe that they were mis-declared and hence liable for confiscation.
+The consignment was handed over to the Manager, CFS Transworld Terminals Pvt.
+Ltd. Mundra Port under a supurdnama dated 19.01.2023.

+4.5 The examination proceedings were conducted in presence of, amongst others, two independent witnesses and the entire event was recorded under a panchnama in which all the concerned persons including the witnesses put their dated signature as a token of ratifying the activities undertaken and recorded therein on 19.01.2023.

+(Copy of the Panchanama dated 19.01.2023, Seizure Order dated 19.01.2023 and Supurdnama dated 19.01.2023 are annexed as RUD-02, RUD-03 and RUD-04 respectively)

 5. Based on the findings of the examination of the imported yarn and also considering the fact that description of goods as declared in the import documents was not adequate enough for correctly classifying the goods, it prima facie appeared that the importer had deliberately provided insufficient particulars of the goods sought to be imported in order to enable him to claim classification of the goods under an incorrect heading i.e. 5402 6100 with the motive to escape levy of appropriate amount of customs duties payable on such goods.
-On preliminary visual inspection, the imported goods appeared to be Chenille Yarn.
-Consequently, it seemed that the subject 02 (two) consignments were imported improperly by deliberately suppressing the description of the goods in full and misclassifying the same under CTH 5402 6100 in order to evade payment of appropriate amount of customs duties and would therefore be liable to confiscation under Section 111 of Customs Act, 1962.
-(Copy of the Seizure Order dated 19.01.2023 and Supurdnama dated 19.01.2023 are annexed as RUD-03 and RUD-04 respectively)